makerdao/dss-crop-join/README.md

 ### `unwind`

-Our utilisation will increase over time due to interest, and if we exceed `u > cf` we may be subject to compound liquidation.
+Our utilisation may increase over time due to interest, and if we exceed `u > cf` we may be subject to compound liquidation.
 To lower the utlisation we must go through rounds of `redeem` / `repay`, with the maximum redeem amount given by